adobe/brackets-registry/README.md

 4. (in another terminal window) rc /tmp/repl/registry.sock

 You'll have the Express "app" available as `app`, and the repository module available as `repository`.

+## DropzoneJS

+This project uses a slightly modified version of [DropzoneJS](https://github.com/enyo/dropzone).
+If you need to update it, take a look at the dropzone.js file for CHANGED comments.